godaddy/gasket/packages/gasket-resolve/README.md

 @user/example --> @user/plugin-example --> @user/example-plugin
 ```

 Use with caution, and don't rely on it.
-This behavior may be deprecated in
+This behavior may be deprecated in a
 future release.
 Moving forward, short names without the `@gasket` scope should
 be presumed to resolve to the `gasket-plugin-<name>` format.

 ### Utilities

-There are util functions for creating objects for working with the different
+There are util functions for creating objects for working with different parts
-parts of package identifiers for plugins and presets.
+of package identifiers for plugins and presets.

 ```js
 const { pluginIdentifier } = require('@gasket/resolve');